Chase Ultimate Rewards Review: Value, Travel & Tips

 |Car Rental||$25.00||2,500||1 cent|

 |$100 Item||$100.00||10,000||1 cent|

 |$300 Item||$300.00||30,000||1 cent|

 |$50 Macy's Gift card||$50.00||5,000||1 cent|

-As you can tell, values vary between programs – for example, an Ultimate Rewards point translates to 1.79 cents if transferred to the Southwest Airlines Rapid Rewards program, whereas it only translates to 0.92 cents if transferred to one of the hotel programs.
-Therefore, it is important to check with your favorite loyalty program.
+For example, an Ultimate Rewards point translates to 1.79 cents if transferred to the Southwest Airlines Rapid Rewards program.
+But you only get 0.92 cents per point, on average, when you transfer your earnings to one of the hotel partners.

 Other Redemption Perks: